akhopkar01/turtlebot-walker/README.md

-# turtlebot-walker
+# Turtlebot Walker Simulation Package
-Turtlebot simulation ROS package
+Clone this package to run a simple simulated walker algorithm on Turtlebot in Gazebo